 To investigate shape-shifting, I made use of a 3D scanner to be able to extract surface area measurements of bills (rather than estimates of bill surface area, generated from linear measurements).
 My second paper focused on using 3D scanners on museum specimens, to ensure the method was repeatable between observers and to understand how manual measurements differed from the 3D scan-based measurements.
 It was published in Journal of Avian Biology.

 My third thesis chapter investigated changes in bill surface area, tarsus length, and body size in Australian birds over the last century.
 I used the method outlined in the above paper in Journal of Avian Biology to extract morphological measurements from museum specimens of diverse Australian species.
 We found increases in bill and tarsus size, but decreases in body size, through time across birds.
 Conversely, we found that all morphological measures decreased in response to short-term hot weather.
-The paper was published in Global Change Biology.
+The paper was published in Global Change Biology, and we published an article in The Conversation about it.